 If they held it in a Joint Tenancy with you, then...Read more »

 He filed eviction under a new company name I have never heard of and a copy of a lease that is not our original lease.
 Signatures are copy and pasted.
 He originally filed with "Property Management" for the business name but amended it to lease company name.
-After I questioned having no license, he...
+After I questioned having no...
 Read more »

 If you can prove he copy and pasted the signatures, that is criminal and he could go to jail.
 Take the proof to the county attorney's office and make sure they know which attorney he is using.
 The attorney may be in trouble as well.